Oakland Athletics vs. Houston Astros Results, Stats, and Recap - August 29, 2020 Gametracker

-HOUSTON (AP) Lance McCullers Jr. threw six strong innings, Kyle Tucker hit a three-run homer and the Houston Astros beat the Oakland Athletics 4-2 in the first game of a doubleheader on Saturday.
+HOUSTON (AP) Kyle Tucker hit a bases-clearing triple, George Springer homered and the Houston Astros beat the Oakland Athletics 6-3 on Saturday night for a doubleheader sweep.

-Josh Reddick also connected for the Astros, who won for the third time in four games.
-Tucker and Jack Mayfield each had two hits.
+In the first game, Lance McCullers Jr. pitched six effective innings in Houston's 4-2 victory.
+Tucker hit a three-run homer, and Josh Reddick also connected.

 The doubleheader was scheduled after the Athletics and Astros decided not to play Friday night in order to raise awareness of racial inequality in the wake of the police shooting of 29-year-old Jacob Blake, a Black man, in Wisconsin.

+''It was a tough game,'' Greinke said. ''The defense did great, and I got run support.''

+Blake Taylor pitched the sixth, and Ryan Pressly got three outs for his sixth save.
+Pressly also earned a save in the doubleheader opener.

-McCullers (3-2) allowed two runs - one earned - and six hits with seven strikeouts and one walk.
+McCullers (3-2) allowed two runs - one earned - and six hits in the first game.

 ''I was really happy with the changeup today,'' McCullers said. ''And my breaking ball and really most of my stuff.
 I made a little adjustment midweek.
 I threw two bullpens this week with the hurricane days, and I made a little adjustment with my front side.
 It felt like it was coming out more consistent on that two-seam line.''